christhekeele/git-fork/README.md

 $ cd elixir
 ```

-This clones elixir locally, with a `source` remote pointing to the source code and `origin` pointing to your version.
+This clones Elixir locally, with a `source` remote pointing to the source code and `origin` pointing to your version.

 Start developing your documentation with